leungkean/GSMRL/README.md

 ### Variational Autoencoder

 We treat the data as a GMM and optimize the parameters to cluster the dataset into two classes: one acquires only cheap features (z = 0) and the other class acquires both cheap and expensive features (z = 1).
-In this case, we initialize the prior such that only cheap features are acquires around 10% of the time.
+In this case, we initialize the prior p(z) such that only cheap features are acquires around 10% of the time.

 ### Results